FOR IMMEDIATE RELEASE

-The Mission of the Alliance of Nurses for Healthy Environments: Promoting healthy people and healthy environments by educating and leading the nursing profession, advancing research, incorporating evidence-based practice, and influencing policy.
+The Alliance of Nurses for Healthy Environments is the only national nursing organization focused solely on the intersection of health and the environment.
+The mission of the Alliance is to promote healthy people and healthy environments by educating and leading the nursing profession, advancing research, incorporating evidence-based practice, and influencing policy.